Mana Shim

-Meleana Lokahi "Mana" Shim (born September 25, 1991) is an American former soccer player and current athlete advocate.
-Shim played as a midfielder, spending most of her senior career with Portland Thorns FC of the National Women's Soccer League (NWSL).
+Meleana Lokahi "Mana" Shim (born September 25, 1991) is an American women's soccer player and athlete advocate.
+Shim plays as a midfielder, and previously spent most of her senior career with Portland Thorns FC of the National Women's Soccer League (NWSL).
 After the revelations of the Yates Report, Shim was named chairperson of a new Participant Safety Taskforce at U.S. Soccer.

 Early life

 Shim grew up in Honolulu, Hawaii, where she attended Kamehameha Kapalama High School and helped the soccer team to three ILH championships.
 In 2007, the team won the state championship.

 Shim also played for the club soccer team, Ho'okalakupua.
 In 2003 and 2005, the team was Region IV Finalists.
 In 2004, 2006, and 2007, the team was Region IV semi-finalists.
 In 2008, they won gold at the Surf Cup U19 Championship.

 Santa Clara Broncos

 Shim attended Santa Clara University from 2009 to 2012 where she was a three-year starting midfielder for the Broncos.
 As a freshman in 2009, she played in 20 of the squad's 23 matches.
 She finished the year with 21 shots, including seven during the Broncos' three NCAA Tournament matches.
 During her second year, Shim played in all 22 games, one of only four Broncos to do so, starting 18 matches for a total of 1,660 minutes played.
 She scored one goal and added three assists and was named an All-West Coast Conference honorable mention.
 As a junior in 2011, she started all 21 games and tallied four goals and four assists.
 She was named to the All-WCC Second-Team.